 I added a few niceties to get the little darlings going since they won’t bother to read the excellent Minecraft Wiki to learn the game properly.

-Below is a room with piles of enchanted books ready to apply, as well as fully-powered-up enchanting tables for practicing with.
+Below is a room with piles of enchanted books ready to apply and fully powered-up enchanting tables for practising.

 I started making some monster-fighting cages.
-Each of these has a machine to spawn monsters upon the push of a button.
-Currently one for skeletons and one for zombies!
+Each cage has a machine that spawns monsters upon the push of a button.
+Currently, there is one for skeletons and one for zombies!

-There is a very preliminary petting zoo room on one of the top floors.
-It was proving tricky to stop some of the friendly mobs from de-spawning.
+A very preliminary petting zoo room is on one of the top floors.
+It was proving tricky to stop some of the friendly mobs from despawning.
 And the parrots kept escaping…

 The roof gets a lot of lightning strikes.
-At one point, there was a rare spawning of three skeletons riding skeleton horses.
+At one point, a rare spawning of three skeletons riding skeleton horses occurred.
 I killed the skeletons and kept the horses.
 They will roam around forever.

-Below is shown the encased nether portal room, it should keep the pigmen from wandering around the castle.
+Below is shown the encased nether portal room, which should keep the pigmen from wandering around the castle.

 This is the level to access the aerial walkways.